 Within the tariff methodology, a distinction is made between periodical and non-periodical (or one-off) costs.
 The non-periodical tariffs include e.g. tariffs for the connection to the distribution grid, for studies related to a connection or for adaptations to the metering system.
 Periodical tariffs include tariffs for the use of the distribution grid, for public service obligations, for the use of the transport grid and for a number of ancillary services.

-4.1.4 The DSOs' regulatory tariffs in historical perspective
+4.1.4 The regulatory tariff period 2021-2024